West Virginia Stabilized Construction Entrance BMP

 The system is highly effective at removing sediment from vehicle tires, and has been demonstrated to reduce street sweeping by 59% on high-volume sites.
 Because the system is more effective than traditional aggregate stabilized entrances, a 5 mat layout (35' in length) is commonly used as an alternative for 70' stone stabilized pad construction entrances.

-Vehicle tires drive on the tops of the pyramids, and the system can hold up to 2.5” of sediment at the base of the pyramids before coming into contact with vehicle tires.
-Maintenance of the FODS Trackout Control Mats is completed by sweeping the debris off of the mats.
+Vehicle tires drive on the tops of the pyramids, and the system can hold up to 2.5" of sediment at the base of the pyramids before coming into contact with vehicle tires.
+Maintenance of the FODS Trackout Control Mats is completed by sweeping the debris off the mats.
 Sweeping is most commonly performed using a skid steer with a broom attachment, but can also be completed manually using a FODS shovel.

 Additional Resources: